nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Create a new contact

-    1. Prerequisite: your contact list has no contact with name `Test`.
-If there is, either edit/delete the contact, or conduct the following test cases with another name not already present in your contact list.
+    1. Prerequisite: Before executing each of the following test cases, your contact list should not have contact with name `Test`.
+If there is, either edit/delete the contact, or conduct each test cases with another name not already present in your contact list.

     1. Test case: `create /name Test`